chessparov/Poker/README.md

-# "Texas Hold'em" Game Analytics
+# Texas Hold'em Game Analytics
 ![Image containing some cards on white background](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT13KjK7D9lIdrLn3kXN5X0GaVqVrBRZbf09g&usqp=CAU)
 ## Scope
 The idea behind this project is to provide a tool for assisting the player during a Poker game,